google/flexbox-layout/README.md

 #### Attributes for the FlexboxLayout:

 * __flexDirection__
-  * This attribute determines the direction of the main axis (and the cross axis, perpendicular to the main axis).The direction children items are placed inside the Flexbox layout.
+  * This attribute determines the direction of the main axis (and the cross axis, perpendicular to the main axis).
+The direction children items are placed inside the Flexbox layout.
   Possible values are:
     * row (default)
     * row_reverse